-The Company has a Diversity and Inclusion Policy, which is available on its website.
-To date, neither the Board nor a Committee have set measurable objectives regarding gender.
+To date, neither the Board nor a Committee has set measurable gender objectives.
 The Company is and has always been focused on attracting and retaining the most appropriate people for its roles.

 The Company currently does not provide gender-based statistics in its Annual Report.
-The Company is considered a 'relevant employer' as defined under the Workplace Gender Equality Act and will comply with its obligations to provide a Gender Equality Report annually from 1 April 2024 (FY24).
+The Company is considered a 'relevant employer' as defined under the Workplace Gender Equality Act and will comply with its obligations to provide a Gender Equality Report annually.